-Primary wound closure: is one that is operated upon the wound within a short time of its occurrence.
+Primary wound closure is one that is operated upon the wound within a short time of its occurrence.
 The suturing takes little cleaning and preparation which is probably why this type is more popular when it comes to wound suturing.

 Primary or secondary; which to choose and when

-- Reddening around the wound spreads
+- Reddening around the wound is spreading.

-- Discharge of pus from the wound
+- Discharge of pus from the wound.

-- A constant high temperature
+- A constant high temperature.

-- When there’s a mass of soft gaping tissue
+- A mass of soft gaping tissue.